BLOGS AND RESOURCES

 Medicare rebate or private medical insurance claim for psychological services?

-Most clients prefer to book directly with our Head Counsellor and Psychologist via this website.
+Most clients prefer to book directly with with our counsellors.
 No referral is required to access this counselling service.

-During the first session, you can discuss the benefits of seeking a Mental Health Care Plan from your GP should you wish to pursue this path moving forward.
+During the first session, you can discuss the benefits of seeking a Mental Health Care Plan from your GP should you wish to pursue this path moving forward and you are booking with a registered psychologist.
 If you require a Mental Health Care Plan (MHCP) you will need to make a long appointment with your GP and they will make an assessment about whether you are eligible.

 All our psychologists are registered with private health insurance providers in Australia.
 If you have private health insurance, you may be eligible to claim rebates for psychological sessions.
 The level of cover and any applicable waiting periods vary between providers and depends on your extras cover policy.